Librostoma: Evolutionary history

-Asaphus kowalewskiifrom the Ordovician of Russia.
+Asaphus kowalewskii from the Ordovician of Russia.

 Opipueterella is a genus of swimming trilobite in the family Telephinidae; order Proetida.

 Ampyx, An Ordovician trinucleioid. these trilobites may have gone in single-file lines from deeper water to shallow water at night, mirroring modern Spiny lobsters.

 During the Middle Cambrian, the Ptychopariida became the dominant trilobites.
 Around that time, the Asaphida and Trinucleida would first appear.

 The first Harpetida would appear in the Late Cambrian with the primitive genera Baikadamaspis and Entomaspis of the family Entomaspididae.

 The first Proetida appeared during the Cambrian-Ordovician transition.
 Since the earliest Phacopida (which are most likely librostomes) appeared during the early ordovician, it is assumed that a late cambrian sister taxon was present.

 During the Ordovician, the Ptychopariida declined.
 After the decline of the Ptychopariida, the order Asaphida rose to prominence, becoming the dominant order of trilobites by the end of the mid-ordovician.

 Triarthrus eatoni, one of the last ptychopariids.

 The End-Ordovician extinction event would drastically reduce trilobite diversity, with librostomes included.
 The already endangered Ptychopariida would go extinct.
 All trilobites with planktonic or nektonic life stages would go extinct, which included the swimming Proetida family Telephinidae, and all asaphids & trinucleids except for the raphiophorid Raphiophorus, which would go extinct shortly after in the Silurian.